JackCurragh/TranslonScorer/README.md

 ## Overview

 `TranslonScorer` is a command-line tool for translon calling.
-The process consists of processing BAM files, extracting and scoring ORFs from transcript sequences based on the annotation and codons provided.
+The process consists of processing Ribo-seq BAM files, extracting and scoring ORFs from transcript sequences based on the annotation and codons provided.
 It supports multiple input file formats and generates output files in several formats including `.bedGraph`, `.bw`, `.html`, and `.csv`.

 ## Installation